Clavaviridae

 Clavaviridae is a family of double-stranded viruses that infect archaea.
 This family was first described by the team led by D. Prangishvili in 2010.
 There is one genus in this family (Clavavirus).
-Within this genus, a single species has been described to date: Aeropyrum pernix bacilliform virus 1 (APBV1).
+Within this genus, a single species has been described to date: Aeropyrum pernix bacilliform virus 1 (APBV1, Clavavirus yamagawaense).

-The name is derived from the Latin word clava meaning stick.
+The name is derived from the Latin word clava, meaning cudgel, and referring to the thick, stick-like nature of the virus.